Those who live on the Great Northern Peninsula appreciate the true beauty, the mystique and charm that comes with Northern living.

 A boardwalk will take you there, as will a boardwalk take you back to Deep Cove, which is a winter housing Historic Site.
 In winter the trails are a great place to leisurely ski or snowshoe.

-Dr. Grenfell is a larger than life man and his work is reflective of the economy in Northern Newfoundland and Labrador today from the expanse of medical services, co-operatives, handicrafts and economic development – one will not want to miss the Grenfell experience at the Historic Properties.
+Dr. Grenfell’s work is reflective of the economy in Northern Newfoundland and Labrador today from the expanse of medical services, co-operatives, handicrafts and economic development – one will not want to miss the Grenfell experience at the Historic Properties.
 Fishing Point Provincial Park, Polar Bear Exhibit, Northern Discovery Boat Tours, The Great Viking Feast and the Legion Kitchen Parties are also for the to do list.

 The Iceberg Festival in June and Mussel Festival in August also draw lots of attention and provide fun for the whole family.
 Let’s not forget the times to be had at the Conche Garden Party and Goose Cove Garden Party.